WHAT SHOULD I LOOK FOR IN A DIVE CENTER?

-Roatan International Airport is serviced by Avianca, United, Delta and American Airlines with direct flights from the US.
+Roatan International Airport is currently served by United Airlines out of Houston daily.
+Delta Airlines is offering weekly flights from Atlanta, and American Airlines is arriving from Dallas weekly and Miami twice a week.
+From Canada affordable flights can be had with Sun Wings, Air Transit, and West Jet out of Toronto and Montreal.
 There are several flights daily by Avianca and other regional airlines from San Pedro Sula and San Salvador to Roatan.
 These tickets can often be purchased on arrival, although flights can fill up around major holidays, like Christmas and Easter Week.
-At certain times of the year there are also direct flights from Canada.

 Roatan offers a wide range of accommodations from first class modern hotels, resorts, vacation homes to a wide range of mid class hotels to budget hostels.
 There is basically something for everyone.

 WHAT KIND OF MONEY CAN I USE OR SHOULD I BRING?